syncfusion/blazor-docs/src/gantt/gantt-chart/sorting.md

----
-title: "Sorting"
-component: "Gantt Chart"
-description: "Learn how to order the records in the Blazor Gantt Chart component."
----

 # Sorting

 Sorting enables you to sort data in the ascending or descending order.
 To sort a column, click the column header.